-Part 1.
+Chapter 1.
 Introduction to Buffer Pool Analyzer

-The following chapters provide an overview of the Buffer Pool Analyzer product and introduce the concept of buffer pool analysis and tuning with Buffer Pool Analyzer.
+The following topics provide an overview of the Buffer Pool Analyzer product and introduce the concept of buffer pool analysis and tuning with Buffer Pool Analyzer.

-Chapter 1.
 Overview of Buffer Pool Analyzer

-This chapter gives an overview of Buffer Pool Analyzer and the Buffer Pool Analysis tools of DB2 Performance Expert.
+This topic gives an overview of Buffer Pool Analyzer and the Buffer Pool Analysis tools of DB2 Performance Expert.